NotCustom/Scripts/README.md

-welcome to hell
+welcome to the ██████ dimension

 population: us

-feel free to contribute edits
+feel free to contribute